Am I covered to rent out a room?

 If my home is damaged by a tree falling – can I claim on my home insurance?

 If a tree falls in a windstorm or from the weight of snow or ice, and that fallen tree damages your home or other structures on your property, insurance companies will pay for reasonable expenses to have the tree removed—up to your policy’s limit for this coverage.
 However, if your house or other structures were not damaged by the fallen tree, then the tree removal is not covered under your policy.
 You will need to check your policy details to verify exactly what level of cover you have.

 How do I figure out my “Building Sum Insured” and how much is enough?

 We recommend that you use the Society of Chartered Surveyors Ireland (SCSI) home rebuilding guide as a starting point.
 It is updated at least every year and is region and/or city specific.
 It also reminds us to include outbuildings, fences and walls.
 You should also include any special features.
 Maybe you have an antique stained glass window or an Adams Fireplace.
 These are valuable items and you should add the replacement cost of any special, unique or antique fixtures and fittings to your building sum insured.
 The market value of your house is not your Building Sum Insured.
-It is the amount of money would need to put it back the way it is now.
+It is the amount of money you would need to put it back the way it is now.

 My home was burgled recently and I don’t have all the receipts for the stolen goods.
 What should I do to prove ownership?